 All decking products should ideally maintain a minimum of 50mm between the bottom of the deck substructure/joists and the ground.
 The deck design must allow unrestricted airflow under at least half of its perimeter to permit adequate ventilation.

-There are 3 colours to choose from, they are Oldwood, Sandalwood & Charcoal.
-There are also 3 decking profiles available which are the hollow decking board, fascia board and perimeter/stair boards.
+There are three colours to choose from, they are Charcoal, Oldwood and Sandalwood.
+There are also three decking profiles available which are the hollow decking board, fascia board and edge framing boards.

-With Poliwood decking you have the choice to use either a 5mm or 1mm concealed fixing clip to secure the board in place.
-We do not recommend face fixing the boards as face fixing does not allow for movement in the boards and can cause cracks to arise.
+With Poliwood Decking you have the choice to use either a 5mm or 1mm concealed fixing clip to secure the board in place.
+We do not recommend face fixing the boards (unless necessary) as face fixing does not allow for movement in the boards and can cause cracks to arise.

-The Composition of Poliwood products meant they will not splinter.
-This makes it ideal for pets and small children.
+No, the composition of Poliwood Decking means it will not splinter.
+This makes it ideal for use around pets and small children.

 How can I melt ice off my Poliwood Deck?

-Poliwood decking is made from 90% recycled materials, including reclaimed timber and sawdust as well as recycled plastic from many common household items, such as the plastic overwrap on packaging for paper towels and toilet paper, dry cleaner bags, newspaper bags, grocery and shopping bags.
+Poliwood Decking is made from 90% recycled materials, including reclaimed timber and sawdust as well as recycled plastic from many common household items, such as plastic wrap, bottles and containers.

-Poliwood has a full 360-degree protective capping technology that provides superior fade and stain resistance.
-Poliwood will stablize its colour in the first 3-6 months when first exposed to UV.
+Poliwood Decking has a full Supershield 360-degree encapsulation that provides superior fade and stain resistance.
+Poliwood Decking will stabilise its colour in the first 3-6 months when first exposed to UV.

-No, Poliwood is manufactured to have a non-slip finish on the face of the decking board.
+No, but like any wet surface, caution must be taken.
+Poliwood Decking is manufactured to have a non-slip finish on the face of the decking board.
 It has excellent slip resistance in both wet and dry conditions.
-Poliwood achieved a R10 slip rating.
+Poliwood Decking achieved a R10 slip rating.

-Poliwood has the longest decking board length on the Australian market with our hollow decking board being available in a 5.7m length.
+Poliwood Decking has one of the longest decking board lengths on the Australian market with our hollow decking board being available in a 5.7m length.
 This means less joins on your deck which makes for a better cleaner finished deck.